Home Bookmakers Tips Bonuses

 Dota 2 - 8%

-The overall betting volume for Dota 2 has declined slightly compared to some newer esports titles, but it still maintains a loyal community of fans and bettors who closely follow professional teams and tournament results.
+The overall betting volume for Dota 2 has declined slightly compared to some newer esports titles.
+Sharpr reports that in 2025, the game accounted for just 7.7% of total betting handle, down from 10.5% in 2024 and 14% in 2023, effectively losing nearly half of its market share over two years.
+However, it still maintains a loyal community of fans and bettors who closely follow professional teams and tournament results.
 The game's complexity also makes it appealing to bettors who like to analyse teams, strategies, and match statistics before placing a bet.

 Esports viewership vs Betting popularity

-Take a look at the top 5 most-watched esports events in 2025:
+Take a look at the top 5 most-watched esports events in 2025 (by hours watched):

 1. League of Legends Champions Korea 2025 - 161.8 million